Core settings

 op.authz.apiAccessTokenSHA256

 The access token for the authorisation session endpoint, represented by its SHA-256 hash (in hexadecimal format).
-The hashed storage is intended to prevent accidental leakage of the token through configuration files, logs, etc. The token is of type Bearer, non-expiring and must contain at least 32 random alphanumeric characters to make brute force guessing impractical.
+The hash is a measure to prevent accidental leakage of the token through configuration files, logs, etc. The token is of type Bearer, non-expiring and must contain at least 32 random alphanumeric characters to make brute force guessing impractical.

 The hash for a token with value ztucZS1ZyFKgh0tUEruUtiSTXhnexmd6